tabethereal/sunny-riptide/README.md

 This is a complete client-side mod, no additional content needs to be installed on the server.

+## Download

+You can now download this mod on [CurseForge](https://curseforge.com/minecraft/mc-mods/sunny-riptide-trident).

 ## License

 This project is licensed under CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.